 As school governors, we are responsible for the strategic direction and the financial performance of Mathilda Marks-Kennedy.
 We challenge and monitor the School’s Headteacher and Senior Leadership Team.
-Within this remit, we meet as a full governing body once a term, contribute to the school improvement plan and regularly oversee various aspects of the school through, for example learning walks, and meetings of four specific committees:
+Within this remit, we meet as a full governing body once a term, contribute to the school improvement plan and regularly oversee various aspects of the school through, for example, learning walks, and meetings of three specific committees:

-(i) Curriculum, with a Jewish Studies working party;
+(i) Curriculum Impact, with a Jewish Studies working party

-(ii) Finance and General Purposes (and premises and security working parties);
+(ii) Finance and Resources, including personnel, premises and security working parties

 The Governing Body